 Duc Le (b.
 1981, Montgomery County, Maryland) is a licensed architect who holds a Master of Science in Architecture degree from the Woodbury University School of Architecture and a Bachelor of Architecture degree from the Oklahoma State University School of Architecture.
-He has since completed his training at multiple, award-winning, design conscious firms in Washington DC, Kansas City, and New York City.
-His multi-disciplinary sector experience ranges from Cultural, Exhibition, Hospitality, Retail, Sport, and Workplace.
+He has since completed his training at multiple, forward-thinking, design conscious firms in Washington DC, Kansas City, and New York City.
+His multi-disciplinary sector experience ranges from Sport to workplace + commercial interiors.

-Since 2005, Duc has mindfully practiced Architecture with a structured + deliberate process--participating in the practice through design, art, and abstraction.
+Since 2005, Duc has been a mindful practitioner of Architecture with a structured + deliberate process--participating through design, art, and abstraction.
 Rigor, versatility, and resolve leverage his constantly-emerging ideologies.
 Working on projects like the Arena das Dunas (Natal, Brazil) for the 2014 FIFA World Cup, HBO Marketing Office renovations (New York, NY), and the International Monetary Fund headquarters (Washington DC) have allowed Duc to continue manipulations of building form through research, experimentation, and graphics.

 on Twitter @ DucLe_RA